furkaneneseren/JSON-Parse-Pandas/README.md

 the application, I wrote a Python code that makes the necessary updates and additions to the database when the new user or updated user data comes from an API in json type.
 I worked with the Pandas dataframes and implemented the scenario on the MySQL database.
-I set up JSON Server for API scenario.
+I set up JSON Server with MockData.json for API scenario.

 ## Tech and Libraries